 The emotional pain of a failed cycle

 An unsuccessful IVF cycle is not a trivial event.
 Although some patients take the disappointment in their stride and look forward to trying again, others need more time to go through a period of grief and mourning.
 Everyone is different and each woman/couple needs to experience the event in her/their own way.
 For some, support and understanding from partners, friends or relatives can be priceless following a failed IVF cycle.
-Others, may prefer not to share their experience with close friends or their families.
-That is why at IVI we also have trained professionals on hand who can talk through what has happened and help to guide our patients through the healing process and the making-decision process on the next steps.
+Others may prefer not to share their experience with close friends or their families.
+That is why at IVI we also have trained professionals on hand who can talk through what has happened and help to guide our patients through the healing process and the decision-making process on the next steps.